docent-net/systemd-workshop/README.md

 ### developing systemd - aware apps (until you die)

-We'll learn how to integrate Python (and maybe C and Java?) applications with systemd making systemd aware of applications state.
-Thanks to that application implementing functionalities like automated failover, restart and other emergency actions will be done without manual intervention and in a clear, and proper way.
+We'll learn how to integrate Python (and maybe C and Java?) applications with systemd making systemd aware of applications' state.
+Thanks to that application operational aspects like automated failover, restart and others will be done without manual intervention and in a clear, and proper way.